 A 'woolly' debate

 One thing that I have come to love about the UK, is the availability of their ‘public rights of way’ that allow access to the British countryside.
-A hike along a national trail in Broadway, in the picturesque Cotwolds region, allowed me to get up close and personal with some of our beloved woolly friends.
+A hike along a national trail in Broadway, in the picturesque Cotswolds region, allowed me to get up close and personal with some of our beloved woolly friends.
 However, during the trip back to our cottage I found myself questioning the ethics associated with our woolly apparel.
-I must admit, I am not a huge owner, or for that matter, wearer of wool, but as someone who has made the choice to consume ethically and sustainably as best I can, I thought I better do some digging.
+While I am not a huge owner, or for that matter, wearer of wool, I thought I better do some digging.

-As an Australian I was surprised to hear that in 2015 there were 75 million sheep in Australia, which is less than half that of 1970, which recorded a high of 180 million .
-Australia produces around 90% of the worlds fine apparel wool, however consumes less than 1% of the finished product .
-Only China has a larger population of sheep than Australia, however it produces less wool.
+As an Australian I was surprised to read in Clare Press' Wardrobe Crisis: How We Went From Sunday Best to Fast Fashion that in 2015 there were 75 million sheep in Australia, which is less than half that of 1970, which recorded a high of 180 million.
+Australia produces around 90% of the worlds fine apparel wool, however consumes less than 1% of the finished product.

 Sure, wool has its positives…